1. Fermi’s Paradox: Scientists

 this protein, what are the odds of a lysine amino acid linking to a glutamic

-acid in a primordial soup containing billions of amino acids?
+acid, in a primordial soup containing trillions of amino acids?
 If the soup was

 made entirely of those 17 amino acids and nothing else, the odds are still 1 in